Rubi-Tomeu/Path-Flyer/README.md

-More information about the mathematical model of the quadrotor and its environment, the implemented path following algorithms and control structure, and the validation process of the Path-Flyer platform is found on the following publication:
+More information about the mathematical model of the quadrotor and its environment, the implemented path following algorithms and control structure, and the validation process of the Path-Flyer platform in the following publication:

 *Rubı́, B., Ruiz, A., Pérez, R. and Morcego, B. (2019).
 Benchmark of Quadrotor Path Following Algorithms [SUBMITTED].
 In 2019 15th IEEE International Conference on Control and